microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-01.md

 ## Notes & Guidance

 - Provide access to the team across the organization.
-- DevOps Self- Assessment with issue in the certificate.
+- DevOps Self- Assessment with issue in the certificate, I recommend to alert users of the issue certificate, or just skip the step.